ADHD and ARTISTS

-I have a particular interest in adults with ADHD and in visual and performing artists.
+I have particular interests in adults with ADHD and artists.
+Often there is an overlap between the two.

 Some people self-diagnose after hearing or reading about ADHD or after their child has been diagnosed.
-The condition in adults, when undiagnosed and untreated for years, frequently has led to feelings of low self-worth, anxiety, depression, and even despair of not fitting in with the people around you, not being able to develop a satisfying career, and difficulties in close relationships.
-The only good news about ADHD is that it is the most treatable of all psychiatric problems.
+The condition in adults, when undiagnosed and untreated for years, frequently has led to feelings of low self-worth, anxiety, depression, and even despair at not fitting in with the people around you, not being able to develop a satisfying career, and difficulties in close relationships.
+The good news is that ADHD is the most treatable of all mental diagnoses.
 A combination of medication and skills training can greatly improve the problems ADHD’rs have with time blindness, disorganization, procrastination, impulsivity and distractibility.

-The person who identifies as an artist often feels their identity is split between two equally necessary domains: the outer world of work and commerce, and the inner world from which the artist’s creations emerge.
-The tension between the day job identity and the artist identity can be very painful and challenging to one’s sense of living an authentic life in our society.
-Talking in a psychological way with a therapist who is also an artist can be very helpful.
+The person who identifies as an artist often feels their identity is split between two equally important worlds: the outer world of work and commerce, and the inner world from which many artists’ creations emerge.
+The tension between the day job and the artist identities is painful and challenging to an authentic life in our society.
+Talking in a psychological way with a therapist who is also an artist can help bridge that split.